ekke020/rhc/README.md

 - Note that there are multiple flags available for customization, such as the target range of the password and the algorithm to use.

 ## Installation
-You can either build directly from source with make or download the latest version from [releases](https://github.com/ekke020/RHC).
+You can download and install the latest version of rhc either by building it from source with make, or by downloading a pre-compiled binary from the [releases](https://github.com/ekke020/rhc/releases) page.

 To build the rhc project from source, you will need to have the [Cargo](https://doc.rust-lang.org/cargo/) package manager installed on your system.
 If you do not have Cargo installed, you can find installation instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### Building from source
-- Clone the repository
+- Clone the repository.
   ```bash
   $ git clone https://github.com/<username>/rhc.git
   ```
-- Navigate to the repository
+- Navigate to the repository.
   ```bash
   $ cd rhc
   ```
-- Run make to build and install the project
+- Run make to build and install the project.
   ```bash
   $ make # builds in release mode
   $ make install # installs the binary in ~/.cargo/bin/
   ```
-- Make clean to remove the build artifacts
+- Make clean to remove the build artifacts.
   ```bash
   $ make clean # Removes artifacts
   ```